Axway/amplify-central/content/en/docs/connect_manage_environ/agents_management.md

 Only the Central Admin can view the *agents list*.

 1. Navigate to *Topology > Agents*.
-There are five cards in the *agents list* view.
-Connected, Unhealthy, Stopped, Update Available, and Unsupported.
+There are five cards in the *agents list* view: Connected, Unhealthy, Stopped, Update Available, and Unsupported.

 {{< alert title="Note" color="primary" >}}If there are unsupported agents, an alert/banner will appear at the top of the screen.
 Follow the provided instructions on how to upgrade your agents, or see the [upgrade procedures](/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent) documentation and view the [latest agent versions in the release notes](/docs/amplify_relnotes).{{< /alert >}}